-At Wakefield City Academy, we are committed to raising attainment through the teaching and embedding of essential skills, but also enriching young people’s lives through the exploration and analysis of high quality literature, both contemporary, from different cultures and from the literary heritage.
+At Wakefield City Academy, we are committed to raising attainment through the teaching and embedding of essential skills.
+We also see it as our responsibility to enrich young people’s lives through the exploration and analysis of high quality literature that is contemporary, from different cultures or from the literary heritage.
 The English department aims to ensure that all students, regardless of ability, are able to learn to communicate effectively in speech and writing, to understand and respond imaginatively and critically to what they read, hear and discuss.
 A variety of differing media are utilised within the department, allowing students to enjoy both modern and classical literature in its many varied forms.
 Students are also taught how to adapt their writing for differing audiences and purposes in a variety of formats.
 Our Year 7 students are also taught a supplementary lesson of literacy every week, fast tracking their functional literacy skills and allowing for the smooth transition from KS2 to KS3 English skills.
+We also issue weekly differentiated homework (in all years) that improves spelling and expands our children’s vocabulary.

 Through our programme of study, pupils leave our academy equipped with the necessary tools to broaden their horizons in the increasingly competitive sectors of education, training and employment.
 The acquiring of sound communication skills, both verbal and written, is essential to success in later life, and the English department strive to make their lessons reflect this real need for life long literacy skills.